AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 ^^^^ known ^^^????
 ```

 We have a mismatch in this case.
-We recovered the `b'\x01'` padding byte in the first case, but then in
+We recovered the `b'\x01'` padding byte in the seventh round, but then in
-the second case that `b'\x01'` byte that we "know" is no longer valid since the padding is different.
+the eighth round that `b'\x01'` byte that we "know" is no longer valid since the padding is different and
+our lookup fails as a result since we built a mapping based on a prefix that is not correct this round.
 So
 we need to figure out a way to recover the unpadded message length.
 We can do this in a similar way that
 we detected the block size.
 We pass the oracle input byte sequences that increase in size by one each
 iteration.
 Once the ciphertext size changes we know that the size of the byte sequence is how many